How New Regulations Could Change the Payday Loan Industry Forever

 Interest rates would be capped at 36 percent.

-The CFPB has also proposed creating a new credit reporting agency for the payday lending industry to ensure that customers can afford to repay their loans and that they don’t take out multiple money loans online from different lenders.
+The CFPB has also proposed creating a new to ensure that customers can afford to repay their loans and that they don’t take out multiple money loans online from different lenders.
 The agency would also report defaults and late payments, and conscientious borrowers could improve their credit scores by making their payments as agreed.